Employee Privacy: District of Columbia

 The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

-- Employers are prohibited from conducting surveillance on their employees, unless the employer is part of the communication.
+- Employers are prohibited from conducting surveillance on their employees, unless one party to the conversation consents.
 See Wiretapping and Monitoring Communications.

 - An employee's privacy is protected by limiting the types of tests that an employer can request an employee to take.
 See Employee Testing.

-- Although tightly regulated, medical marijuana is legal in the District of Columbia.
+- Although tightly regulated, medical marijuana is legal in the District of Columbia..
+But nothing in the law precludes employers from prohibiting its use as a condition of employment.
 See Medical Marijuana.

 - In general, smoking in the workplace is banned in the District, although exemptions exist that must meet specific regulations.
 See Smoking in the Workplace.